 (Grades 3-6) - Students will learn about the natural materials that were used traditionally in this style of necklace created by the Navajo (coral, white shell, and turquoise) and a style of necklace that continues to be made by artists today.
 Students will learn about where the Navajo would have historically got the materials, how they were turned into beads, and then ultimately how it would become a necklace.
-This is a great memento, and a wonderful way for students and by the end they are so proud of their necklaces.
+This is a great memento and a wonderful way for students to learn about native peoples of the southwest.

 (Grades K-3) - Learn about the importance of corn, beans, and squash which are commonly referred to as the Three Sisters.
 Why was and is it such an important part of the diet of native people of the Southwest.
 Students will create their own set of beaded corn, inspired by the many varieties of corn that has sustained native peoples for centuries.
 A great takeaway is the amount of kernels (beads) 22 on each side will to remind them that there are 22 federally recognized tribes in the state of Arizona.